open-mmlab/mmengine/docs/en/migration/runner.md

     find_unused_parameters=find_unused_parameters)
 ```

-As for MMEngine, you can setup launcher by configuring `launcher` of `Runner`, and configure other process mentioned above by configuring `env_cfg`.
+As for MMEngine, you can setup launcher by configuring `launcher` of `Runner`, and configure other items mentioned above in `env_cfg`.
 See more information in the table below:

 **Configuration changes**